-Bosanquet studied at Harrow (1862–1867) and at Balliol College, Oxford (1867–1870), where he came under the influence of idealist ‘German’ philosophy, principally through the work of Edward Caird and T.H.
-Green.
-(Green reputedly described him as “the most gifted man of his generation.”)
+Bosanquet studied at Harrow (1862–1867) and at Balliol College, Oxford (1867–1870), where he came under the influence of German idealist philosophy, principally through his teacher T.H.
+Green and the work of Benjamin Jowett.
+(Green reputedly described Bosanquet as “the best equipped man of his generation” [Muirhead 1935, p.
+21; McBriar 1987, p.
+3].)
 Bosanquet received first class honors in classical moderations (1868) and literae humaniores (1870) and, upon graduation, was elected to a Fellowship of University College, Oxford, over F.H.
 Bradley.
 While at University College, Bosanquet taught the history of logic and the history of moral philosophy; his only published work during this time was a translation of G.F.
 Schoemann’s Athenian Constitutional History.

 Upon the death of his father in 1880 and the receipt of a small inheritance in 1881, Bosanquet left Oxford for London, where he became active in adult education and social work through such organizations as the London Ethical Society (founded 1886), the Charity Organisation Society, and the short-lived London School of Ethics and Social Philosophy (1897–1900).
 During this time he met and married (in 1895) Helen Dendy, an activist in social work and social reform, who was to be a leading figure in the Royal Commission on the Poor Laws (1905–1909).

-At the age of 55, Bosanquet briefly returned to professorial life, as Professor of Moral Philosophy at the University of St Andrews in Scotland (1903-1908), but his health was not good and he wished to devote more time to original philosophical writing.
-He retired to Oxshott, Surrey, where he nevertheless remained active in social work and philosophical circles.
-In 1911 and 1912, Bosanquet was elected Gifford Lecturer in the University of Edinburgh.
+In 1903, at the age of 55, Bosanquet briefly returned to university life, as Professor of Moral Philosophy at the University of St Andrews in Scotland.
+His health, however, was not good and soon he wished to devote more time to original philosophical writing.
+He retired in 1908 to Oxshott, Surrey, where he nevertheless remained active in social work and philosophical circles.
+In 1910, Bosanquet was appointed Gifford Lecturer in the University of Edinburgh for 1911 and 1912.
 The text of these lectures—The Principle of Individuality and Value and The Value and Destiny of the Individual—serve as the most developed statement of his metaphysical views.
-Understanding Bosanquet’s metaphysics, however, requires recognizing that it reflects his earlier work in ethics, social work and political philosophy.
+Understanding Bosanquet’s metaphysics, however, requires recognizing that it reflects his earlier work in logic, ethics, social work, and political philosophy.

 In spite of the challenges to idealism from both within and outside of the academic world, discussion of Bosanquet’s work continued through the early decades of the 20th century.
 He died in his 75th year in London on February 8, 1923.

-At the time of his death, Bosanquet was arguably “the most popular and the most influential of the English idealists” (J.H.
-Randall).
+At the time of his death, Bosanquet was arguably “the most popular and influential of the English idealists” (Randall 1966, p.
+488).
 He was the author or editor of more than 20 books and some 150 articles.
 The breadth of his philosophical interests is obvious from the range of topics treated in his books and essays—logic, aesthetics, epistemology, social and public policy, psychology, metaphysics, ethics and political philosophy.
 For his contributions to philosophy and to social work, he had been made a Fellow of the British Academy in 1907, and had received honorary degrees from Glasgow (1892), Durham (1903), Birmingham (1909), and St Andrews (1911).

-Bosanquet’s philosophical views were in many ways a reaction to 19th century Anglo-American empiricism and materialism (e.g., that of Jeremy Bentham, John Stuart Mill and Alexander Bain), but also to that of contemporary personalistic idealism (e.g. that of Andrew Seth Pringle-Pattison, James Ward, Hastings Rashdall, W.R.
+Bosanquet’s philosophical views were in many ways a reaction to 19th century Anglo-American empiricism and materialism (e.g., that of Jeremy Bentham, John Stuart Mill, and Alexander Bain), but also to that of contemporary personalistic idealism (e.g., that of Andrew Seth Pringle-Pattison, James Ward, Hastings Rashdall, W.R.
 Sorley, and J.M.E.
-McTaggart) and organicism (e.g. Herbert Spencer).
+McTaggart) and organicism (e.g., Herbert Spencer).
 Bosanquet held that the inspiration of many of his ideas could be found in Hegel, Kant, and Rousseau and, ultimately, in classical Greek thought.
-Indeed, while at the beginning of his philosophical career Bosanquet described Kant and Hegel as “the great masters who ‘sketched the plan’,” he said that the most important influence on him was that of Plato.
+Indeed, while at the beginning of his philosophical career Bosanquet described Kant and Hegel as “the great masters who ‘sketched the plan’” (Muirhead 1935, p.
+21; see Bosanquet, Knowledge and Reality, p. vii), he said that the most important influence on him was that of Plato.
 The result was a brand of idealist philosophical thought that combined the Anglo-Saxon penchant for empirical study with a vocabulary and conceptual apparatus borrowed from the continent.
-Bosanquet is generally considered to be one of the most ‘Hegelian’ of the British Idealists, though the extent to which the term ‘Hegelian’ is appropriate or illuminating in describing his work has been a matter of some recent debate.
+Bosanquet is generally considered to be one of the most Hegelian of the British Idealists, though the extent to which the term ‘Hegelian’ is appropriate or illuminating in describing his work has been a matter of some recent debate (Sweet 1995).

 Bosanquet’s earliest philosophical writing was in logic; his interest in the area continued throughout his career, and it was initially considered to be the area in which he made his most significant contributions to philosophy.